osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

 Trigger Groups
 --------------

-.. todo:: Mechanic explanation, use-case: workaround for triggering on negations, hopefully a cool example that takes advantage of the very specifics of the mechanic!
+.. todo:: Mechanic explanation, use-case: workaround for triggering on negations (player missed a note), hopefully a cool example that takes advantage of the very specifics of the mechanic!

 Pitfalls